LDS Church Confesses to the Mountain Meadows Massacre in 1857

 The writer is the author of My Journey to Understand Black Hawk's Mission of Peace Phillip B Gottfredson, Indigenous Day Award recipient.

-The Church of Jesus Christ of Latter-day Saints finally says "yes" to their involvement in the Mountain Meadows Massacre in 1857.
+The Church of Jesus Christ of Latter-day Saints finally said "yes" to their involvement in the Mountain Meadows Massacre in 1857.
 In a recent article in the Church's Ensign magazine, 2007, church historian Richard E. Turley gives what is said to be the Church's official account of the Massacre.

 While Turley denies that Brigham Young had anything to do with the murders and that some "saints" acted independently, I applaud the Church for finally acknowledging and addressing this horrible event.
-Any lingering respect I have for the Church has been, to some degree, reinforced.
+My lingering respect for the Church has been, to some degree, reinforced.
 However, I am very disappointed by Turley's blatant disrespect for the Paiute in his article.
 Again as with so many church authors, Turley stands arrogantly pointing the finger of guilt, damning the Paiute without respect or compassion toward them.
 True to form, the Church then bashes the Utah Indigenous.
-Turley or the Church could have at least asked the Paiutes their side of the story.
+Turley or the Church could have asked the Paiutes their side of the story.
 Still, instead, Turley's obvious biased opinion is proof and sufficient to show the Church's duplicity toward Native people.

 Mr. Turley goes to great lengths to distance the Church from John D. Lee and the other members who were renegade Mormons.
 He also suggests that there were good and bad people in the Church.
 The Massacre at Mountain Meadows was an unfortunate but isolated incident.
 We should not blame the Church for the mistakes of a few.
 Hypocritically, he does not apply the same compassion when he unofficially speaks on behalf of the Paiute, makes broad assumptions, and presents his case as gospel truth without making any allowance that they may have their opinion different from his.
 Are we all equal in the eyes of the Creator, or just some?